-I wrote an introduction yesterday defining the difference, from my perspective, between politics and democracy.
+Keep in mind this was originally published in 2012 however there are some similarities to the situation today.
 Considering the current federal court case involving robo-calls and potential electoral fraud I would like to put more detail into democracy.
 I find it difficult to understand how a governing party in a democracy like Canada can fight so hard to keep Canadians from discovering if there was electoral fraud created by misleading robo-calls.
-In fact I find it difficult to understand why anyone would stand in the way of uncovering an answer to something as serious as electoral fraud.
+(Edit – keep in mind Kenney won the UCP leadership through what is now known as the Kamikaze scandal and right after winning the provincial election in 2019 turfed the Alberta Elections Commissioner, Lorne Gibson who had been tasked with investigating this scandal).
+I find it difficult to understand why anyone who believes in true democracy would stand in the way of uncovering an answer to something as serious as electoral fraud or leadership tampering.
 So when a political party puts up continual barriers to keep an issue like this under wraps then I question their commitment to democracy.

 Democracy is about process and when that process is manipulated as a way to dissuade the voting public then democracy is dying.
 When a political party can take that democratic process and corrupt it by shutting down Parliament I have to question their commitment to democracy.
 When a political party can bury far reaching legislative changes in 400+ pages of omnibus bills, not once but twice, then that is abuse of the democratic process which again leads me to question that party’s commitment to democracy.
 When a political party can force their own appointments, public figures appointed to oversee various government operations, into the court system to obtain the information they require to perform their job then I question that party’s commitment to democracy.
 And that is exactly what the Military Ombudsman and the Parliamentary Budget Officer have to do.